Magnetically Responsive Microprintable Soft Nanocomposites with Tunable Nanoparticle Loading: Results

 \subsection{Microscale magnetic nanocomposite fabrication}

 We fabricate magnetically active iron oxide nanoparticle (IONP) nanocomposites using a two-step process.
 In the first step, we fabricate a poly(ethylene glycol) diacrylate (PEGDA)-based hydrogel precursor using two-photon polymerization (TPP) 3D-printing (UpNano NanoOne).
 The use of TPP enables the freeform fabrication of microscale three-dimensional geometries, while maintaining spatial control of the incident two-photon dose and hence crosslink density in the hydrogel.
-After printing, the PEGDA hydrogel is immersed in an aqueous FeCl$_2$/FeCl$_3$ solution to introduce iron ions, followed by ammonium hydroxide to synthesize IONPs \textit{in situ} via ammonia-induced coprecipitation of Fe\textsuperscript{2+} and Fe\textsuperscript{3+} salts (Figure~\ref{fig:1overview}A).
+After printing, the PEGDA hydrogel is immersed in an aqueous FeCl$_2$/FeCl$_3$ solution to introduce iron ions, followed by ammonium hydroxide to synthesize IONPs \emph{in situ} via ammonia-induced coprecipitation of Fe\textsuperscript{2+} and Fe\textsuperscript{3+} salts (Figure 1A).
+Specifically, the ammonia reacts with water to generate hydroxide ions that react with the infused Fe$^{2+}$ and Fe$^{3+}$ ions to form iron hydroxides, which then aggregate to form iron oxide\cite{Hong2007, xing2025trimag}.

 By spatially modulating the incident laser power in the TPP step, we can produce parts with varying degrees of PEGDA crosslink density.
-Indeed, we noticed darkening color of the printed samples with increasing dose (Figure~\ref{fig:1overview}B).
+Indeed, we noticed darkening color of the printed samples with increasing dose (Figure 1B).
 In two-photon polymerization, the dose $D$ is related to the incident laser power $I$ and the laser scanning speed $v$ by

 allowing control of physical and mechanical properties of the crosslinked polymer by varying the incident dose via laser power and scanning speed modification\cite{Bauer2019, Eren2025}.
-In our case, the dose affects the extent to which iron ions and ammonia solution can diffuse into the bulk of the hydrogel during the subsequent immersion steps (Figure~\ref{fig:1overview}C).
+In our case, the dose affects the extent to which iron ions and ammonia solution can diffuse into the bulk of the hydrogel during the subsequent immersion steps (Figure 1C).
 In turn, by varying the dose we can spatially program the concentration and spatial distribution of IONPs in the resulting composite, which directly affects its response to an external field gradient.
 To make these trends broadly applicable to various TPP systems, we express the incident dose as a percentage of the dynamic range, which represents the range of two-photon dose consistent with polymerization.
 Under this system, 0\% corresponds to the minimum polymerization threshold dose, whereas 100\% corresponds to the onset of overpolymerization-induced cavitation.
+Since at fixed scanning speed---chosen to maximize throughput---dose increases quadratically with increasing incident laser power $I$, we express dynamic range $R$ such that